JLynx69/Shamu-kali/README.md

 * for Nethunter use kali_defconfig

-<b> if you are lazy for compiling or you not have a PC you can download the kernel file from here [Shamu-kali/nigthly](https://github.com/JLynx69/Shamu-kali/tree/master/nightly) this file can install from your own TWRP</b>
+**if you are lazy for compiling or you not have a PC you can download the kernel file from here _[Shamu-kali/nigthly](https://github.com/JLynx69/Shamu-kali/tree/master/nightly)_ this file can install from your own TWRP**

 kali_defconfig file in this directory /arch/arm/configs/